kabirkhan/recon/docs/tutorial/4_corpus.md

 ### 2. Barely enough `PRODUCT` annotations

 We're also a little low (though not nearly as much) on our `PRODUCT` label.

 ### What to do from here

 We want our final model to be equally good at extracting these 3 labels of `SKILL`, `PRODUCT` and `JOB_ROLE` so we now know exactly where to invest more time in our annotations effort: getting more examples of `JOB_ROLE`.

 !!! note
-    This is a VERY small dataset sampled from a much larger NER dataset that's powering part of our work on the new [v3 Text Analytics Cognitive Service](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/).
-So here's your glimpse into how we work with data at Microsoft.
+    This is a VERY small dataset sampled from a much larger NER dataset that's powering part of our work on the new [v3 Text Analytics Cognitive Service](https://azure.kabirkhan.com/en-us/services/cognitive-services/text-analytics/).
+So here's your glimpse into how we work with data at kabirkhan.
 Until we fix the lack of annotations for the `JOB_ROLE` label we won't be launching it in production.

 ## Next Steps